deity-io/falcon-platform-docs/docs/platform/integration/bigcommerce/technical.md

 Unfortunately, the BigCommerce product update webhook is not triggered if you make changes to product modifier options.
 This means that our cache clearing isn't triggered.
 To see updates immediately you'll need to change another product attribute such as name, price or description.
 We suggest making a tiny change and then reverting it straight after.

-By default the cache lifetime (TTL) of the product cache is 5 minutes, you can always wait for the cache to expire if your changes don't need to be reflected urgently.
+By default the cache lifetime (TTL) of the product cache is 5 minutes, you can always wait for the cache to expire if your changes don't need to be reflected on the frontend urgently.

 ### Legacy product option support